marijnh/Eloquent-JavaScript/21_skillsharing.md

 {{index "capture group", "decodeURIComponent function", [escaping, "in URLs"]}}

 Handler functions are called with the `context` value given to `resolve`.
 We will use this to give them access to our server state.
 Additionally, they receive the match strings for any groups they defined in their ((regular expression)), and the request object.
-The strings have to be URL-decoded since the raw URL may contain `%20`-style codes.
+The strings have to be URL-decoded, since the raw URL may contain `%20`-style codes.

 ### Serving files